cursusdb/cursusdb/readme.md

 ## Todo
 - Comments
+- If a cluster is secured with tls node connections must be secure by default with TLS.
 - Create backup nodes which when one node becomes unavailable to start at shutting down nodes state replacing it's position on the clusters(s).
 This is a peer-2-peer like activity.

 ### Ports